Eurasian Water Milfoil (EWM) & Hybrid Eurasian/ Northern Water Milfoil

 Chief threat: Outside their home range, rusty crayfish are likely to displace native crayfish and reduce aquatic plant abundance and diversity.
 In some northern Wisconsin lakes it has eaten most of the aquatic plants, hurting the quality of the lakes.
 Aquatic plants provide important habitat for fish and other aquatic animals, as well as prevent erosion.
 By damaging underwater habitat, fish also lose their spawning areas, protective cover, and food.
 Fish that normally eat crayfish don’t like the feisty, aggressive “rusty.”
 It takes over the homes of native crayfish and has been known to eat fish eggs.
 Rusty crayfish reproduce quickly and females lay from 80-575 eggs!

-Method of spread: Using crayfish as bait.
+Method of spread: Illegal use of crayfish as bait.
 Transporting in bilge water and on equipment.

 Control methods: Intensive harvest will not eradicate crayfish, but may help reduce adult populations and minimize some impacts.
 Although there are chemicals that will kill crayfish, there are no chemicals available to eradicate only rusty crayfish.
 The best method of control, however, is to prevent their introduction: